apache/doris/docs/en/docs/admin-manual/config/be-config.md

 * Description: The thread pool size of the routine load task.
 This should be greater than the FE configuration'max_concurrent_task_num_per_be'
 * Default value: 10

-#### `single_replica_load_download_num_workers`

-* Type: int32
-* Description:This configuration is mainly used to modify the number of http threads for segment download, used for single replica load.
-When the load concurrency increases, you can adjust this parameter to ensure that the Slave replica synchronizes data files from the Master replica timely.
-* Default value: 64

 #### `slave_replica_writer_rpc_timeout_sec`

 * Type: int32